dbonach/dbonach/README.md

 - 👋 Hi, I’m @deivitbonach, electrical engineering student at University of Campinas in Brazil.
-- 🌱 I’m currently learning web development with Python/Django and Javascript.
+- 🌱 I’m currently learning web development with Django, React, Express and Spring.

 </br>

 I have been developing a few projects from online courses and I’d like to share them to show what I have been learning and my capabilities as a future web developer.
-I have interest in both, front and back-end.

 The projects on the top are more recent and the two at the bottom are related to microcontrollers.